 Featuring those so-ugly-they’re-beautiful brutalist high-rise blocks that remind me of Thunderbirds or architects’ miniature models of soon-to-be-constructed, 1960’s Las Vegas hotels, the Lithuanian location is as perfect as the gloomy interiors and impeccable costume design.

-In addition to creating a wonderfully bleak, grim colour palette (which I’m gonna call Soviet Grey) Renck’s action scenes knock you off your feet and haul you right into the belly of the Beluga whale so expertly that you feel your own skin is going to melt off your face any minute.
+In addition to creating a wonderfully bleak, grim colour palette (which I’m gonna call Glasnost Grey) Renck’s action scenes knock you off your feet and haul you right into the belly of the Beluga whale so expertly that you feel your own skin is going to melt off your face any minute.

 The fact that we viewers know the Chernobyl disaster killed an estimated 90,000 people (that’s thirty 9/11’s or sixty Titanics) makes the eeriness even harder to bear.
-When we see townsfolk watching the shaft of light that is the core’s reactor leaking radioactive particles like something out of The Battle of New York, or children playing in the falling radioactive “snow”, these visuals fill you with utter dread… for these were real children.
+When we see townsfolk watching the shaft of light that is the core’s reactor leaking radioactive particles like The Battle of New York, or children playing in the falling radioactive “snow”, these visuals fill you with utter dread… for these were real children.

-This all happened and you know it’s gonna get worse and worse because you know someone, at some point, is gonna have to go in there before millions die horribly.
+This all happened and it’s gonna get worse and worse because you know someone, at some point, is gonna have to go in there before millions more die horribly.
 Twenty-five million Russians died protecting their Родина (motherland) in the Second World War, and they were going to have to sacrifice tens of thousands more to save their future.

 Part eerie horror movie, part 70’s disaster flick and part realsatire, Mazin’s ultra-efficient script, Guðnadóttir’s melody-free, eldritch score, the incredibly immersive sound design, the perfect pace of each reveal, and Renck’s gorgeous brand of visual storytelling are so masterful that each element sucks you in and spits you out.